MenkeTechnologies/zpwr/README.md

 ## Innovations
 There is a significant amount of custom zsh, bash and perl code that I wrote to support very advanced functionality that I desired.

-- spelling correction
+- spelling correction and abbreviaton expansion on the command line
-- snippets with tabstops that expand of spacebar
+- snippets with tabstops that expand with spacebar
 - expanding aliases and global aliases from zsh menu selection
 - color-coded sections of zsh completion for commands
 - color-coded sections of zsh completion for man pages